GuillaumeDesforges/simple-ocr/README.md

 An interesting thing in this project was how we used `keras.backend.ctc_batch_cost` and `keras.backend.ctc_decode`.
 Their use is not trivial and looking at our code may help quite a lot if you have no idea where to start !

 ### Main library used :
-* Keras for the neural networks.
+* Keras for the neural networks
-* Tensorflow as backend.
+* Tensorflow as backend
-* Pyqt for the API.
+* Pyqt for the GUI